ben-manes/gradle-versions-plugin/README.md

 ### v0.58.0

-v0.59.0 collects the partial result of every project under the project that aggregates them, so a project that exists only to hold a nested `include` no longer gains a `build` directory of its own:
+v0.59.0 reports the version another resolution found for a dependency that failed to resolve, and collects the partial result of every project under the project that aggregates them, so a project that exists only to hold a nested `include` no longer gains a `build` directory of its own:

+> [!IMPORTANT]
+> A declared version that resolved in one place and failed in another is now
+> reported twice: once with the version found for it, and again as unresolved.
+> A dependency declared without a version doubles the same way, as undeclared
+> and unresolved.
+The JSON and XML reports count it in each place.
+A tool
+> reading `count` as a dependency total, or treating the sections as disjoint,
+> has to allow for the overlap (see [Report format](#report-format)).

 > [!TIP]
 > Run `./gradlew dependencyUpdates --clean-legacy-partials` once to remove the